Marcel Mettelsiefen

 Who is Marcel Mettelsiefen?

-Filmmaker, photojournalist and German documentary producer, nominated for the Academy Award (Oscar), winner of six BAFTA awards and four Emmy awards.
-He is recognized for his humanistic approach and his visually shocking style in documentary cinema.
-He began his career as a photojournalist, which marked his visual and narrative gaze, leading him to document conflicts and humanitarian crises in places like Haiti, Syria, Afghanistan, Libya and Latin America.
-Subsequently, it was consolidated as documentary director, standing out for their ability to obtain intimate access to its protagonists and honestly portray the moral, emotional and political dilemmas of our time.
-Among his most recognized works are Children on the Front Line: Syria (winner of two Bafta, two Emmy and a Grierson Award), Watani: My Homeland (nominated for the Óscar Award), In Her Hands (Emmy winner), Children of the Taliban (Double Bafta), Afghanistan: Grimme-Preis and Rose d'Or), and State of Rage: Daughters of the Holy Land (winner of two Bafta in 2025).
-His work has been transmitted on international platforms such as Netflix, Channel 4, ARD, ZDF, CNN, Al Jazeera, Art, Canal+ and Frontline PBS.
-In 2023, he founded Duskwater Films, a producer dedicated to creating film documentaries that reveal human complexity on the margins of power and history.
+German filmmaker, photojournalist, and documentary producer, Academy Award nominee, winner of six BAFTA Awards and four Emmy Awards.
+He is renowned for his humanistic approach and visually striking style in documentary filmmaking.
+He began his career as a photojournalist, which shaped his visual and narrative vision, leading him to document conflicts and humanitarian crises in places such as Haiti, Syria, Afghanistan, Libya, and Latin America.
+He later established himself as a documentary director, distinguished by his ability to gain intimate access to his subjects and honestly portray the moral, emotional, and political dilemmas of our time.
+Among her most acclaimed works are Children on the Front Line: Syria (winner of two BAFTAs, two Emmys, and a Grierson Award), Watani: My Homeland (Oscar nominee), In Her Hands (Emmy winner), Children of the Taliban (two BAFTAs), Afghanistan: A Wounded Land (Grimme-Preis and Rose d'Or nominee), and State of Rage: Daughters of the Holy Land (winner of two BAFTAs in 2025).
+Her work has been broadcast on international platforms such as Netflix, Channel 4, ARD, ZDF, CNN, Al Jazeera, ARTE, Canal+, and PBS's Frontline.
+In 2023, she founded Duskwater Films, a production company dedicated to creating cinematic documentaries that reveal the human complexity on the margins of power and history.

 Projection of the documentary "Daughters of the Holy Land"